teamwork523/Vacation-Butler/review_scraper/readme.txt

 sudo pip install selenium

 Get all the cities in a province:
-1) enter “python get_urls.py”.
-The script will launch Firefox via selenium.
+1) enter "python scraper_controller.py"
-Selenium will get the ajax contents.
+2) select a state or province.
+The script will launch Firefox via selenium, which will get the ajax contents.
 2) output city_urls.json

 Scrape attractions\activities from trip advisor:
 1) open a terminal
-2) cd to the directory of the scraper
+2) cd to the directory of the scraper and delete the existing data.json (Scrapy appends to this file)
 3) enter "scrapy crawl myspider -o data.json".
 This will run the spider and save the scraped data to data.json

 Remove duplicate json entries (depend on data.json)